-In the new program for rehabilitation, construction and purchase of properties in various Zambian Missions Abroad Government has set aside 20 million U.S. dollars.
+The government has set aside 20 million U.S. dollars for the new program for rehabilitation, construction and purchase of properties in various Zambian Missions Abroad.

 Thus, to trust in official data and statements will soon begin the construction and purchase of new real estate, which will further reduce the cost of servicing diplomats outside of Zambia.